Joseph T. Robinson: Court-packing proposal

 In 1937, Robinson supported Roosevelt's proposal to restructure the United States Supreme Court (the "court-packing plan").
 This support may have occurred in part due to Roosevelt promising Robinson the next appointment to the Supreme Court.
+Robinson himself was critical of the Court for having, as he saw it "delayed recovery," together with its invalidation of a New York minimum wage law (a decision that the Court later reversed).
 Robinson had a much more difficult time with the president's Reorganization Act of 1939, designed to add liberal justices to the Supreme Court.
 For weeks in 1937, he spoke, fought, and cajoled for the bill, but he could not stifle the criticism of scores of Republicans and Democrats.

 1928 presidential election

-Robinson was the Democratic candidate for vice president in 1928, as the running mate of Alfred E. Smith.
+Robinson was the Democratic nominee for vice president in 1928, as the running mate of Alfred E. Smith.
 Early in 1928, Robinson clashed with Senator James Thomas Heflin, a Democrat from Alabama, who frequently inserted anti-Catholic sentiments into many of his speeches.
 When New York's Catholic governor, Alfred E. Smith, announced his candidacy for president, Heflin made Smith the target of his criticism.
-Robinson admonished his views, stating that religious affiliation had no bearing on a person's credentials for higher office.
+Robinson admonished Heflin's views, stating that religious affiliation had no bearing on a person's credentials for higher office.
 On one famous occasion, he declared, "I have heard [the senator] denounce the Catholic Church and the Pope of Rome and the cardinal and the bishop and the priest and the nun until I am sick and tired of it, as a Democrat."
 Helfin retorted, "The Senator from Arkansas can not remain leader of the Democrats and fight the Roman Catholics' battle every time the issue is raised in this body."
 Interpreting the remark as a challenge to his authority, Robinson held a vote of confidence to gauge his colleagues' loyalty.
 By a near unanimous vote (Heflin was absent), the senators pledged their support to their leader and his stance against bigotry.

-Though Smith lost to Republican candidate Herbert Hoover, Robinson emerged from the campaign a national figure, now known for the impassioned speeches he had made around the country on behalf of Smith and the Democratic platform.
+Though Smith lost to Republican nominee Herbert Hoover, Robinson emerged from the campaign a national figure, now known for the impassioned speeches he had made around the country on behalf of Smith and the Democratic platform.
 He continued to score victories as the Senate's minority leader, but his cooperative relationship with Hoover riled the members of his party.
 They understood that no other senator possessed Robinson's tenacity and influence, however, so they accepted his leadership, infuriating as it could be.